MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-summaries.md

 The functions *rxGetVarInfo* and *rxSummary* provide useful information for summarizing your data set, but these two functions may need to be used differently when the data contain many variables.
 You will find that building a better understanding of the distribution of each variable and the relationships between variables will allow you to make better decisions during the modeling phase.
 This is especially important for wide data that may contain hundreds if not thousands of variables.
 The main goal for your data exploration should be to find any outliers or influential data points, identify redundant variables or correlated variables and transform or combine any variables that seem appropriate.

 Once you have your data imported to .xdf, the data type information can easily be accessed using the *rxGetVarInfo* function.
 However, since wide data has so many variables, printed output can be hard to read.
 As an alternative, try saving your variable information to an object that can serve as in informal data dictionary.
-We demonstrate this using the claims data from Chapter 2:
+We demonstrate this using the claims data from the sample data directory:

 	# Using rxGetVarInfo and rxSummary with Wide Data